 The substances were applied to cultures of Candida and Aspergillus ear mold cultures (taken from pinna).
-The plates were incubated for 24 h at the thermostat (Moroianu et al, 2019).
-When applying these substances to cultures for the treatment of Candida Albicans, with these substances and under these conditions, no changes were observed.
+The plates were incubated for 24 h at the thermostat (Moroianu et al., 2019).
+When applying these substances to cultures for the treatment of Candida albicans, with these substances and under these conditions, no changes were observed.
 I repeated the experiment with the dilutions: 200 μl substance/ 800 μl physiological serum.
-I also added the oils of pine, geranium, cloves, seeds of grafts, as well as tinctures of plantain and chamomile.